rschili/Builder/Builder/doc/Readme.md

 The primary focus is on **building** stuff.
 For source control there is Tortoise hg.
 There are a few handy source control features baked into the tool, like triggering a pull, bootstrap, or displaying incoming changes.

+**This Application requires .NET Framework 4.6.1 to run.** You can download it [here](https://www.microsoft.com/en-us/download/details.aspx?id=49981) for Windows 7 and later.

 Main Window
 -----------